brett3182/FIFO/README.md

 **fifo_memory.sv:** It is the storage array whcih does synchronous writes on wclk, simple async read via raddr.

+### Design Verification using SystemVerilog Testbench

+**1) Write then Read (tb_fifo_write_then_read.sv):** This part is basically "Fill it, then drain it".
+It is testing that the FIFO correctly fills from empty to full under a faster write clock, asserts walmost_full near 3/4th depth and wfull at capacity, then drains back to empty in order with ralmost_empty and rempty asserting at the tail.

+**Output:** *The design was compiled and simulated using Synopsys VCS and Synopsys Verdi*

 First simulation:

 ```